TheRefreshCNFT/Tools/HTML/Base64Convert/readMe.txt

 Some minters/minting platforms will require Base64 content as string which is what this tool does.
 If that's all you need you're good to go.

-If you're required to JSON format your Base64 content with quotes and commas you can use this FormatBase64 tool https://github.com/TheRefreshCNFT/Tools/tree/master/Powershell/FormatBase64.
+If you're required to JSON format your Base64 content with quotes and commas go to the PowerShell directory in this repository and use the FormatBase64 tool https://github.com/TheRefreshCNFT/Tools/tree/master/Powershell/FormatBase64.